BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

 ## Introduction

-Universal-saige has been created to standardise and ease the usage of [SAIGE](https://github.com/saigegit/SAIGE) for [BRaVa](https://brava-genetics.github.io/BRaVa/) across a variety of different computing environments.
+Universal-saige has been created to standardise the usage of [SAIGE](https://github.com/saigegit/SAIGE) for [BRaVa](https://brava-genetics.github.io/BRaVa/) across a variety of different computing environments.
 In this walkthrough we will demonstrate how to generate gene and variant associations for the BRaVa phenotype on chromosome 22 with a final section on sanity-checking results.

 ## Support

 If at any point you run into issues or have any questions please create an issue in this (public) repository.
-You can also email `barney.hill (at) ndph.ox.ac.uk`
+You can also email `barney.hill@ndph.ox.ac.uk`

 ## Requirements